7orivorian/docs/docs/wraith/importing.md

     }
     ```

-    * Add the dependency
+    Add the dependency.

     ```groovy
     dependencies {
-        implementation 'com.github.7orivorian:Wraith:3.3.0'
+        implementation 'com.github.7orivorian:Wraith:4.0.0'
     }
     ```

-=== "Kotlin"
+=== "Gradle (Kotlin)"

-    * Add JitPack to your root `build.gradle.kts` at the end of repositories
+    Add JitPack to your root `build.gradle.kts` at the end of repositories.

     ```groovy
     repositories {